Laminar post-stall wakes of tapered swept wings: Introduction

-The wake dynamics of wings at post-stall flow conditions has attracted attention of aeronautical researchers for many decades.
-The early efforts to understand post-stall flows over wings were performed over two-dimensional ($2$-D) wings \citep{Abbott:59,Gaster:67,Tobak:AR82}.
+Post-stall wake dynamics has attracted attention of aeronautical researchers for many decades.
+The early efforts to understand post-stall flows over wings were performed over two-dimensional ($2$-D) spanwise homogeneous wings \citep{Abbott:59,Gaster:67,Tobak:AR82}.
 Valuable insights were obtained from $2$-D analysis characterizing the behavior of the separated laminar boundary layer \citep{Horton:68} and describing the relation between vortex shedding structures, adverse pressure gradient, and shear layer characteristics \citep{Pauley:JFM90}.
-Self-excitation mechanisms of laminar separation bubbles, in the absence of incoming disturbances exciting the shear layer instability were also studied \citep{TheofilisHeinDallmann}, providing evidence for the appearance of the vortical patterns predicted by flow topological arguments \citep{HornungPerry1984,PerryHornung1984}.
-Subsequent analyses of spanwise homogeneous three-dimensional ($3$-D) low-Reynolds number separated flow over $2$-D wings \citep{He:JFM17} corroborated the existence of $2$-D traveling shear-layer and $3$-D stationary spanwise-periodic linear instabilities and analyzed their modal and non-modal linear growth.
-The analysis of $2$-D flows around canonical wings continues providing fundamental insights on the effect of angle of attack and Reynolds number on the wake shedding structures \citep{Lin:AIAAJ96low,Huang:JFM01,Yarusevych:JFM09,Rossi:JFM18}.
+Moreover, the emergence of wake patterns associated with 3-D separation bubbles, as predicted in topological studies \citep{HornungPerry1984,PerryHornung1984}, was shown by global linear stability analysis to arise from self-excitation of the laminar separation bubble \citep{TheofilisHeinDallmann}.

-For separated flows, the increase in Reynolds number and the angle of attack can yield a $3$-D flow field even around $2$-D (or quasi-$2$-D) wings \citep{BippesTurk1980,Winkelman:AIAAJ80,Schewe,Hoarau:JFM03,PandiMittal:POF19}.
-In such cases, spanwise fluctuations emerge, producing $3$-D vortical structures in the wake.
-Floquet analysis of the time-periodic wake flow ensuing linear growth of Kelvin-Helmholtz instability on the wing associated these $3$-D vortical structures with secondary linear instability of the spanwise-homogeneous wake \citep{He:JFM17}.
+The analysis of $2$-D flows around canonical wings continues providing fundamental insights on the effect of angle of attack and Reynolds number on the wake shedding structures \citep{Lin:AIAAJ96low,Huang:JFM01,Yarusevych:JFM09,Rossi:JFM18,Durante:CNSNS20bifurcations}.
+For separated flows, the increase in Reynolds number and the angle of attack yields a $3$-D flow field even around infinite and spanwise homogeneous wings \citep{BippesTurk1980,Winkelman:AIAAJ80,Schewe,Braza:JFM01,Hoarau:JFM03,PandiMittal:POF19}.
+In such cases, spanwise fluctuations emerge, producing $3$-D vortices in the wake, as a result of the growth of $3$-D structures associated with secondary linear instability \citep{He:JFM17}.